SNAP Benefits in Washington: How to Apply and Qualify

 How to Apply for SNAP Benefits in Washington

-You can apply for Washington's Basic Food program online, in person at a local office, or by mailing in a paper application.
+You can apply for Washington's Basic Food program online, in person at a local office, or by mailing an application.

 How to Contact EBT Customer Service in Washington